 For the next 20 years, Rolex continued to equip historic expeditions with waterproof Oyster watches and self-winding Oyster Perpetual watches.
 In 1953, Oyster Perpetual watches were supplied to members of the British Mount Everest expedition led by Colonel John Hunt.
 This was the ninth attempt of the first ascent of Mount Everest, and during the expedition, Edmund Hillary and Tenzing Norgay made history when they reached the summit on May 29, 1953.

-Building upon the success of the original Explorer I watch, Rolex introduced the Oyster Perpetual Explorer II in 1971 as a bigger, bolder, and more complex watch than its predecessor.
-Thanks to its AM/PM indicator displayed via a 24-hour hand pointing to a fixed 24-hour bezel, the Rolex Explorer II was positioned as a tool watch for speleologists, volcanologists, polar explorers and other adventurers who spend extended periods in darkness and can’t depend on the sun to tell night from day.
+Building upon the success of the original watch, Rolex introduced the second model in 1971 as a bigger, bolder, and more complex watch than its predecessor.
+Thanks to its AM/PM indicator displayed via a 24-hour hand pointing to a fixed 24-hour bezel, the new model was positioned as a tool watch for speleologists, volcanologists, polar explorers and other adventurers who spend extended periods in darkness and can’t depend on the sun to tell night from day.

-Whether for polar, mountaineering, or caving expeditions - or as everyday luxury watches with fantastic durability and reliability, the Explorer and Explorer II are some of the best Rolex models within the Oyster collection.
+Whether for polar, mountaineering, or caving expeditions - or as everyday luxury watches with fantastic durability and reliability, these watches are some of the best Rolex models within the Oyster collection.